fnse/fnse/content/modules/common/faq3.md

 link: "/faq/"
 class_name: schoolgrade
 ---
 <p><strong>What is North Shore's school grade?</strong> The school currently rated a B by Pinellas County.
-While that is something to be proud of, we also recommend parents understand how it is calculated, and also look into other aspects of the school to ensure the entire education is well rounded. head on over to our FAQ to read about this and other aspects of North Shore Elementary.</p>
+While that is something to be proud of, we also recommend parents understand how it is calculated, and also look into other aspects of the school to ensure the entire education is well rounded.
+Head on over to our FAQ to read about this and other aspects of North Shore Elementary.</p>